What is Tixel treatment?

 The number of treatments you need will depend on your individual needs.
 More severe skin conditions may require more treatments.
 Your practitioner will discuss this with you in your initial consultation.

-A course of 3-6 treatments spaced one month apart is generally recommended.
-Regular maintenance will be required after that with a treatment every 6-12 months.
+3-6 treatments spaced one month apart are generally recommended.
+After that, regular maintenance will be required, with a treatment every 6-12 months.

 Does Tixel treatment hurt?

-There may be a feeling of heat, similar to sunburn, during the treatment.
+During the treatment, there may be a feeling of heat, similar to sunburn.
 Most patients find it uncomfortable but tolerable.
 A topical anaesthetic cream will be used to reduce any discomfort.

 The downtime following the procedure is usually a few days but may last longer if your skin is sensitive or reactive.